GoosefleetEO/aa-structures/README.md

 Name | Description | Default
 -- | -- | --
-`STRUCTURES_ADD_TIMERS`| Whether to automatically add timers for certain notifications on the timerboard (will have no effect if [aa-timerboard](https://allianceauth.readthedocs.io/en/latest/features/timerboard/) app is not installed).<br>Will create timers from anchoring, lost shield and lost armor notifications  | True
+`STRUCTURES_ADD_TIMERS`| Whether to automatically add timers for certain notifications on the timerboard (will have no effect if [aa-timerboard](https://allianceauth.readthedocs.io/en/latest/features/timerboard/) app is not installed).
+Will create timers from anchoring, lost shield and lost armor notifications  | True
 `STRUCTURES_ADMIN_NOTIFICATIONS_ENABLED`| whether admins will get notifications about import events like when someone adds a structure owner | True
 `STRUCTURES_DEFAULT_TAGS_FILTER_ENABLED`| Enable default tags filter for structure list as default | False `STRUCTURES_DEFAULT_LANGUAGE`| Sets the default language to be used in case no language can be determined. e.g. this language will be used when creating timers.
 Please use the language codes as defined in the base.py settings file. | en